Imagine (Gal Gadot video): Participants

-Reception and parodies
+Reception

 The video was nearly universally panned, with critics dismissing it as an ineffective, out-of-touch, "cringey" response to the pandemic; Jon Caramanica of The New York Times called it "an empty and profoundly awkward gesture".
 Gadot later acknowledged the video did not garner the positive reaction that had been intended but was unapologetic in explaining the thinking behind it.
 Gadot acknowledged the video ended up being in "poor taste" but maintained that it was made with "pure intentions".

 The video attained 4.5 million views on Gadot's Instagram page within 16 hours, and people posted themselves singing as well, which Gadot re-shared.

+Parodies

 The video was parodied by comedian Zack Fox, whose version was based on the song "Slob on My Knob" by Tear Da Club Up Thugs.
 Fox's version featured appearances from Eric André, Thundercat, 6lack, Quinta Brunson, Langston Kerman, and Chuck Inglish, among others.

 British comedian Joe Lycett (then named Hugo Boss) parodied the video which also featured Greg James, Rob Beckett, Nish Kumar, Katherine Ryan, Noel Fielding, Suzi Ruffell, Alex Horne, Paul Chuckle, Rosie Jones, Josh Widdicombe, Harry Hill and Joel Dommett, in which a lyric in each cut was replaced with the word "bastard".